TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

 This is a catch-all script that applies other upgrades (typically things like SAPI service definition tweaks):

-    ./upgrade-other.sh 2>&1 | tee other.out
+    ./upgrade-other.sh 2>&1 | tee other.log